samlarby/nant-y-frith-mtb/README.md

 ## Bugs Found
 ### Deployment bug to heroku loading static files
 * A bug found whilst deploying to heroku was that the static files werent loading.
 To fix this I changed the django to django 4.2.
-Also on my AWS i removed the getobjects from action i the bucket policy.
+Also on my AWS I removed the getobjects from action I the bucket policy.
+I got the information to do this in a slack forum.

 ## Deployment